futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 ---

 ## Avatars
 An `Avatar` is how we refer to [the graphic image that represents a user in the virtual world](https://www.xrtoday.com/virtual-reality/what-is-an-avatar-in-the-metaverse/).
-Every user in the virtual world is represented by a virtual object, comprised of a `3D Mesh,` decorated by `Texture(s)` and a `Rig.` These three components may be customized to allow users to represet themselves in creative ways, however these components must adere to specific technical guidelines to avoid breaking the virtual experience.
+Every user in the virtual world is represented by a virtual object, comprised of a `3D Mesh,` decorated by `Texture(s)` and controlled by a `Rig.` These three components may be customized to allow users to represet themselves in creative ways, however these components must adere to specific technical guidelines to avoid breaking the virtual experience.

 - The 3D Mesh is a figure or form of the 3D model.
 - The Texture is the material used to colorize the model.